CaroAMN/rescue_orphan_code_results/README.md

 # Reproducing the Manuscript Results
 The workflow consists of two stages:

-1. Running the benchmark and scaling experiments using the archived NuMorph benchmarking repository.
+1. Running the benchmark and scaling experiments using the archived NuMorph benchmarking repository: DOI: https://doi.org/10.5281/zenodo.21827074

 2. Analyzing the generated results using the notebooks provided in this repository.